tesshuflower/samples/policy/README.md

 ## Scenario
 The Policies available here provide backup and restore support for stateful applications running on  managed clusters or hub.
 Velero is used to backup and restore applications data.
 The product is installed using the OADP operator, which the `oadp-hdr-app-install` policy installs and configure on each target cluster.

-You can use these policies to backup stateful applications (`oadp-hdr-app-backup` policy) or to restore applications backups (`oadp-hdr-app-restore` policy).
+You can use these policies to backup stateful applications (policies under `oadp-hdr-app-backup-set` policySet) or to restore applications backups (policies under `oadp-hdr-app-restore-set` policySet).

+The PolicySet is used to place the backup or restore policies on managed clusters.

 The policies should be installed on the hub managing clusters where you want to create stateful applications backups, or the hub managing clusters where you plan to restore the application backups.

 Both backup and restore policies can be installed on the same hub, if this hub manages clusters where applications need to be backed up or restored.

+A managed cluster can be a backup target if the PlacementRule for the `oadp-hdr-app-backup-set` PolicySet includes this managed cluster.

+A managed cluster can be a restore target if the PlacementRule for the `oadp-hdr-app-restore-set` PolicySet includes this managed cluster.

-A managed cluster can either be a backup target or a restore target though, not both at the same time.
+A managed cluster can be both a backup and restore target, if the PlacementRule from the backup and restore PolicySets matches this cluster.

 ## Prerequisites